-On August 16, I exchanged text messages with Ambassador Volker in which I learned that Mr. Yermak had asked that the United States submit an official request for an investigation into Burisma's alleged violations of Ukrainian law, if that is what the United States desired.
+On August 16, I exchanged text messages with Ambassador Volker in which I learned that Andriy Yermak, a senior advisor to President Zelenskyy, had asked that the United States submit an official request for an investigation into Burisma's alleged violations of Ukrainian law, if that is what the United States desired.
 A formal U.S. request to the Ukrainians to conduct an investigation based on violations of their own law struck me as improper, and I recommended to Ambassador Volker that we "stay clear."
-To find out the legal aspects of the question, however, I gave him the name of a Deputy Assistant Attorney General whom I thought would be the proper point of contact for seeking a U.S. referral for a foreign investigation.
+To find out the legal aspects of the question, however, I gave him the name of a Deputy Assistant Attorney General whom I thought would be the proper point of contact for seeking a U.S. request for a foreign investigation.

 By mid-August, because the security assistance had been held for over a month for no reason that I could discern, I was beginning to fear that the longstanding U.S. policy of strong support for Ukraine was shifting.
-I called Counselor Brechbuhl to discuss this on August 21.
+I called State Department Counselor Ulrich Brechbuhl to discuss this on August 21.
 He said that he was not aware of a change of U.S. policy but would check on the status of the security assistance.

 My concerns deepened the next day, on August 22, during a phone conversation with Mr. Morrison.
 I asked him if there had been a change in policy of strong support for Ukraine, to which he responded, "it remains to be seen."
 He also told me during this call that the "President doesn't want to provide any assistance at all."
 That was extremely troubling to me.
 As I had told Secretary Pompeo in May, if the policy of strong support for Ukraine were to change, I would have to resign.
 Based on my call with Mr. Morrison, I was preparing to do so.

 Just days later, on August 27, Ambassador Bolton arrived in Kyiv and met with President Zelenskyy.
-During their meeting, security assistance was not discussed-amazingly, news of the hold did not leak out until August 29.
+During their meeting, security assistance was not discussed-as far as I knew, the Ukrainians were not aware of the hold until August 29.
 I, on the other hand, was all too aware of and still troubled by the hold.

 Near the end of Ambassador Bolton's visit, I asked to meet him privately, during which I expressed to him my serious concern about the withholding of military assistance to Ukraine while the Ukrainians were defending their country from Russian aggression.
-Ambassador Bolton recommended that I send a first-person cable to

-Secretary Pompeo directly, relaying my concerns.
+Ambassador Bolton recommended that I send a first-person cable to Secretary Pompeo directly, relaying my concerns.

 I wrote and transmitted such a cable on August 29, describing the "folly" I saw in withholding military aid to Ukraine at a time when hostilities were still active in the east and when Russia was watching closely to gauge the level of American support for the Ukrainian government.
+The Russians, as I said at my deposition, would love to see the humiliation of President Zelenskyy at the hands of the Americans.
 I told the Secretary that I could not and would not defend such a policy.
 Although I received no specific response, I heard that soon thereafter, the Secretary carried the cable with him to a meeting at the White House focused on security assistance for Ukraine.

-The same day that I sent my cable to the Secretary, August 29, Mr. Yermak contacted me and was very concerned, asking about the withheld security assistance.
+The same day that I sent my cable to the Secretary, Mr. Yermak contacted me very concerned, asking about the withheld security assistance.
 The hold that the White House had placed on the assistance had just been made public that day in a Politico story.
 At that point, I was embarrassed that I could give him no explanation for why it was withheld.